This is a verbatim quote.

 I am intrigued by ambiguity and by attempts to bridge chasms, most notably the ones running through my own (online?) persona.
 This was what made me craft the lengthy site title of this blog and this made me create three different sites back then – different in layout, style and content.
 In this blog I am aiming at exactly the opposite by combining everything.

 Often I felt compelled to or obliged to write an ‘expert blog’, e.g. on cryptography and digital certificates.
-Theoretically this is the way to build an online community and reputation as the social media experts tell us, and it is a matter of fairness to add to the free repository of knowledge that had been invaluable to me as a professional.
+Theoretically this is the way to build an online community and reputation as the social media experts tell us, and you should give back to the community and add to the free repository of knowledge that had been invaluable to me as a professional.

 Adding a disclaimer I need to state my web tech knowledge is dated now and I don’t say that my sites are particularly beautiful or well done.
 But my own web design and web writing is one of the few things I ever tried my hands on that are devoid of my – otherwise all-encompassing and irritating – perfectionism.